 A relationship that is drama-filled, regardless of who is to “blame,” can cause high levels of stress.
-And, high levels of stress can leave to chronic health problems like high blood pressure, constant headaches and migraines, tense, achy muscles (neck pain), stomach issues (i.e. diarrhea, abdominal pain, and/or upset stomach) and/or anxiety, depression, mood swings, anger, and frustration.
+And, high levels of stress can leave to chronic health problems like high blood pressure, constant headaches and migraines, tense, and achy muscles (neck pain).
+High stress levels also lead to stomach issues (i.e. diarrhea, abdominal pain, and/or upset stomach), anxiety, depression, mood swings, anger, and frustration.

 So, if every day, every couple of days, or every weekend, you’re arguing with your partner, or if something dramatic is constantly happening in your relationship, it may be time to re-evaluate if you are truly meant to be together.

-If you are at the point where you feel trapped in your relationship, you may be in a toxic relationship.
+If you are at the point where you feel trapped in your relationship, this may be one of the signs of a toxic relationship.
 This is especially true if you feel you can’t leave it for some reason.
 Maybe, your partner has threatened to hurt or kill you if you leave.